lucasrodes/whatstk/README.md

 > So far, this code was succesfully ran in the following languages:
 > - English (12h, 24h-clock)
-> - Spanish (24-clock)
+> - Spanish (24h-clock)

-> Please report an issue if it is not working for you!
+> Please do not hesitate reporting an issue if it does not work for you!

 **_How do I setup a virtual environment?_**